Anti-phishing training vs. software: Does security awareness training work?

 Phishing occurs when a fraudulent email or other mediums such as social media and phone calls that mimic that of a reputable company is distributed to individuals to unveil personal information such as credit card credentials and passwords.
 It is amongst the most prevalent security threats that companies must contain to keep their data secure.

 It has been reported that hackers send over 156 million phishing emails every day, and that doesn’t consider other methods that are growing more popular with the widespread use of social media and smartphones further develop.
-Over the last eight years, 90% of hackers that were successful in data breaches were the result of spear phishing campaigns that targeted an unaware employee.
+Over the last eight years, 90% of hackers that were successful in data breaches were the result of spearphishing campaigns that targeted an unaware employee.
 30% of phishing emails that contain malicious links are opened, and only 3% are reported to management.

 How do you know if your company is a target of a phishing attack?
-Industries that are primarily in the crosshairs are Financial, Government, Healthcare, and Retail domains.
+Industries that are primarily in the crosshairs are the Financial, Government, Healthcare and Retail domains.
 More generally, it’s the employees within the business that decide who falls victim to these deceitful practices.
 They almost always come into play when a person discloses their identity or login credentials.
 Anyone from the CEO to an entry-level worker could have the information required to complete an attack successfully.
 Phishing for information through people within a company is often much easier for the cyber attacker than attempting to hack into a system to acquire desired information.

 An IT professional should be informed of the top data loss prevention tools to protect their place of work and career.
-Data loss prevention are strategies that businesses use to ensure that protected data doesn’t end up in the wrong hands.
+Data loss prevention is strategies that businesses use to ensure that protected data doesn’t end up in the wrong hands.
 There are many different variants of software that can be used to control who can access certain data, and better manage your network of employees.

 Most large companies have some sort of protocol to prevent email spoofing (editing email domain to pose to be from a trusted email) and other tactics that phishers use as a tool to extract your data and make themselves be portrayed more convincingly.
 Most businesses have also adapted to two-factor authentication.
 However, this alone is not enough of a defense, as cyber-attacks can mimic legitimate emails very accurately nonetheless, which is enough to fool many people.
 IT security personnel need to up their game to make sure their company is protected.

 IT professionals can use software from companies such as Symantec, Trustwave, McAfee, CyberInt, and Digital Guardian that give you a greater look into how data is stored within your business and analyze how that data is used.
 In addition to looking at spoofed email addresses, you’re also able to detect specific content in the emails that are recognized to be malicious or untrustworthy, although the email does not need to contain malware for it to be considered phishing.
 You can also scan your devices for existing vulnerabilities to ensure that any data hasn’t already been compromised with features included in the software above, or if you are a Windows user, try a more dedicated tool such as the Windows Malicious Software Removal Tool.
-These tools use in-depth analysis to identify untrustworthy emails, even if spoofing did not take place and the email was legitimately compromised all-together.
+These tools use in-depth analysis to identify untrustworthy emails, even if spoofing did not take place and the email was legitimately compromised altogether.

 Cloud security gateways (CSGs) is a form of security software popular by many IT professionals that behaves as a policy enforcement point between cloud applications that employees have access to, and the enterprise.
 This software allows IT security to gain visibility into the cloud and monitor its usage, granting more control to the administrator and can protect further against data loss prevention, strengthen encryption, and present data on user’s browsing history.